Simplify extensions and integrations using SAP BTP, Kyma Runtime and SAP Integration Suite

 - Data – Covers the movement and synchronization of data between applications, databases, and data lakes outside a transaction context.

-- Business 2 Business (B2B) – Deals with the integration between business partners.
+- Business 2 Business (B2B) – Integration between business partners.

 - User Experience (UX) – Covers the rapid recombination of user interfaces (UIs), the consistent mash-up of the task-specific UIs.